Accepted Manuscript File Formats

 ___ Black-and-white images are saved in grayscale mode (not black and white).

 ___ Photographic images are saved in RGB color mode (not CMYK or indexed color).

 ___ Files are submitted in native JPEG, TIFF, or PNG and are not embedded in another program such as Microsoft Word, PowerPoint, or Excel.

 ___ Charts or illustrations created in Microsoft Office (Word, PowerPoint, Excel) are submitted in native format and do not include embedded images.

 ___ Charts created in SPSS, SigmaPlot, or ChemDraw are submitted as JPEG, TIFF, or PNG images.
-(All charts have to be exported to JPEG, TIFF, or PNG file and saved in separated files.)
+(All charts must be exported to JPEG, TIFF, or PNG files and saved in separated files.)

 ___ All graphics are sized to 100% of their print dimensions so that no scaling is necessary (3.2" wide for 1-column figures, and 6.4" wide for 2-column figures).